The N-Body Problem: Parallel Execution from Single-Person Egocentric Video: Problem Formulation

 where $\cG$ is the list of causal constraints.
 Each constraint in $\cG$ is a pair of temporal segments that must occur in order.
 If any segment pair is reversed, carried out in parallel or the prerequisite segment is missing, i.e., missing the cause, the pair $\cG_k$ is considered a causality violation.
 We calculate the rate of violated pairs amongst all causal pairs.
 Note that if all pairs are ordered correctly, the complete causal graph is thus correctly executed.

-\textbf{Objectives Summary.} We have defined multiple objectives for \prob, as no single measure can capture the quality of a parallel execution on its own.
-The distinction between goals and constraints is not absolute: for example, coverage could be treated as a constraint, while jump distance could also be viewed as a goal.
+\paragraph{Objectives Summary.} We have defined multiple objectives for \prob, as no single measure can capture the quality of a parallel execution on its own.
+The distinction between goals and constraints is not absolute: for example, coverage could also be interpreted as a constraint.
 In this work, we treat goals as objectives to maximise and constraints as objectives to avoid or minimise.
-The precise implementation of goals and constraints as quantitative metrics is in Sec~\ref{sec:evaluation_metrics}.
 Importantly, multiple parallel executions $\{\cP\}$ can achieve the same performance (speed-up, coverage, collision/conflict/causality rates).
 We consider these to be \textit{equivalent}.